OliverBalfour/Mirror/README.md

 (Aside: to initialise this project `npx create-react-native-app appname` was used.)

-The plan is for distribution via an APK, possibly F-Droid and the Play Store, and the web app via [GitHub Pages](https://oliverbalfour.github.io/Mirror/).
+The plan is for distribution via an APK, possibly F-Droid and the Play Store, and the web app via  (run `npm run deploy`).
 You can link to your Google account for Drive synchronisation.

 **Possible future features**